oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/setup-introduction-incl-vault.md

 There is some setup required before we can start using the DevOps service to build our pipelines service.

 This setup covers :

+  - Creating a Vault to securely hold our configuration information

   - Configuring an ssh identification token to enable code to be pushed into a git repository in the DevOps service

   - Defining dynamic groups to identify DevOps services running in your compartment

   - Defining policies that allow the dynamic groups to control services in your compartment

-  - Creating a Vault to securely hold out configuration information

   - Creating a notifications topic which is used by the individual parts of the DevOps service to communicate with each other